BlueStamp-Engineering-2022/Jacqueline_BSE_project/index.md

-﻿# 4 Joint Robotic Arm
+﻿# Modified 5 Joint Robotic Arm
-This will serve as a brief description of your project.
-Limit this to three sentences because it can become overly long at that point.
-This copy should draw the user in and make she/him want to read more.
+This robotic arm is a modified version of the 4 joint robotic arm.
+It's uses 5 servos to move each joint of the arm, and can be controlled using a joystick or by bluetooth using an android phone app.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|